Hailgrim/Admin-Panel/README.md

 The Material UI is used as the UI kit.

-## ./nest
+## ./nest_core

 This part of the application acts as an API server with which you can create users, roles and set access rights to various resources.

 The first user registered in the application will receive the administrator role with unlimited rights.
 Some other entities will also be created for the operation of the application.
+All created entities will be saved in PostgreSQL.
+Only user sessions will also be stored in Redis.

+In the file ```./nest/libs/config.ts```, you can configure various parameters for server operation.

+## ./nest_mailer

+This part of the application acts as an mail server.
 After registration or an attempt to reset the password, an email with a confirmation code will be sent to the user's email address.
 If the application is running in development mode, the emails will be sent to the test mail server.
 A link to access the contents of such an email can be obtained from the logs of the Docker container.

-All created entities will be saved in PostgreSQL.
-Only user sessions will be stored in Redis.

 In the file ```./nest/libs/config.ts```, you can configure various parameters for server operation.